Sarah-C/BlenderImportLDD/README.md

 Blender Lego Digital Designer importer.
 For Blender 3.6

+**How to use:**
+1: Download the BlenderImportLDD.py file to your desktop.
+2: In Blender, follow the process of importing a new plugin:
+...
+Go into the Blender preferences, either by clicking on Main Header>Edit>Preferences or by changing an editor type to 'preferences'.
+...
+Go to the 'Add-ons' category, and click on the 'Install...' button to install a new addon.
+...
+Choose the BlenderImportLDD.py file on your desktop, and click "Install Addon" button.
+...
+Click the empty box that appears along with "Import-Export: Import LEGO Digital Designer, this enables the plugin.
+...
+The option is now in the Import menu, see the image below.

 Changes:
 --------
 1: I've tweaked the old importer to combine the same materials, and export the decorations properly - it had started to error.